altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 However, they did account for the possibility of a long war, and didn’t light any excess torches.<br/>
 The cannon they heard earlier served as a starting signal.<br/>
 Shortly after, two light appeared in the forest.<br/>
-—What did that mean?
+—What did that mean?<br/>
 The strategist Regis d'Auric was seated at the very fore of the boat.<br/>
 "Alright, this spot will do."<br/>
 When he heard what the strategist said, the squad leader gave the order to "Stop."<br/>
 The soldiers couldn’t see the hand signals, and using whistles would be too loud and might draw the attention of the enemy vessel.<br/>
-So the order to "Stop】 was passed down the rowers one by one.<br/>
+So the order to "Stop" was passed down the rowers one by one.<br/>
 The strategist held a strange tool in his hand.<br/>
 It wasn’t a rifle or a crossbow.
 There were notches carved on the tool.<br/>
 "14, 5, 20, 3…"<br/>